-To maximise both the detail of the underwater reef structure and the water depth to which the Lidar was able to resolve the seafloor, two overpasses were flown along each flight line with different settings of the bathymetric Lidar, i.e. pulse rates of 284kHz and 522kHz.
-The point clouds from both overpasses were combined to ensure best possible alignment by using Bayesian statistics from Bayesmap.com in combination with the LAStools suite from rapidlasso.com.
+To maximise both the detail of the underwater reef structure and the water depth to which the Lidar was able to resolve the seafloor, two overpasses were flown along each flight line with different settings of the bathymetric Lidar, (i.e. pulse rates of 284kHz and 522kHz).
+The point clouds from both overpasses were combined to ensure best possible alignment by using Bayesian statistics in combination with the LAStools suite from rapidlasso.com.
 The bathymetric Lidar point cloud was interactively cleaned by inspecting cross sections using the GlobalMapper V17 software.

 The double overpasses of each flight line not only offered the unique opportunity to confirm the very high resolution of the bathymetry showing identical details of the reef structure, but also yielded a more complete coverage around the reef edges where some white caps were present.
 In addition, comparisons with RGB imagery taken during the overpasses were used to further confirm the structural details of the reef bathymetry visually.

-Data from the individual overpasses seems to indicate that the green Lidar set to a pulse rate of 284kHz achieves a somewhat better sounding depth – on average between about 20 and 30% – while it achieves a higher spatial resolution when set to 522kHz.
+Data from the individual overpasses seem to indicate that the green Lidar set to a pulse rate of 284kHz achieves a somewhat better sounding depth – on average between about 20-30% – while it achieves a higher spatial resolution when set to 522kHz.

 Using the two Lidars enabled accurate mapping of the ocean surface and the underwater topography.
 Assisted by the near-ideal weather and water conditions at the time, it was possible to map the underwater structure in much greater detail than the data available from earlier surveys, and down to water depths of nearly 15m.
 As a side benefit, the unique airborne platform ensured minimal impact from the aircraft on the sensitive environment by means of its very low noise footprint and the use of unleaded petrol.

-The processed 25cm pixel-size bathymetric data shows elongated ridges approximately perpendicular to the reef’s edge, typically between 1.5 and 3m high and 3 to 5m wide (Figure 3).
+The processed 25cm pixel-size bathymetric data shows elongated ridges approximately perpendicular to the reef’s edge, typically between 1.5-3m high and 3-5m wide (Figure 3).
 These structures – sandbanks, rocky platforms and even individual rocks – are also clearly visible on the RGB aerial images (Figure 4).
 Comparisons with available high-resolution data, such as for instance taken from a jet-ski-mounted singlebeam echosounder (but not IMU corrected), along an array of survey lines showed a very similar structure and approximately +/-0.3 metres vertically on average (after alignment of the structures).